noru/noru.github.io.old/_posts/2014-07-13-About-COMMIT-WORK-and-Everything-That-Entails.md

 ---

 Until someday we were told to remove all `COMMIT WORK` statement in our code and no one provided a solid reason.
 The most acceptable reason is regarding performance.
 I don’t think it’s cogent.
 Since when a suppose-to-be commit may cause a performance issue?
 Even if it does, it won’t be a huge impact(not huge enough to involve people on level that high).
-So I started pressing F1 and doing my delay homework.
+So I started pressing F1 and doing my delayed homework.

 ---